WeDot-Engine/WeDot-docs/src/classes/class_itemlist.md

 **empty_clicked** ( at_position: [`Vector2`](class_vector2.md), mouse_button_index: [`int`](class_int.md) ) <div id="class_itemlist_signal_empty_clicked"></div>

-Triggered when any mouse click is issued within the rect of the list but on empty space.
+Emitted when any mouse click is issued within the rect of the list but on empty space.

+ `at_position` is the click position in this control's local coordinate system.

 <!-- rst-class:: classref-item-separator -->